M3rcuryLake/Nyxelf/README.md

 - **Dynamic Analysis**:
   - Run binaries in a secure QEMU-based sandbox.
+  - Memory and Network analysis with `valgrind` and `tcpdump`.
-  - Record process activity, syscalls, and file interactions with `strace`.
+  - Record process activity, syscalls, and file interactions with `bpftrace`.
-  - Supports custom verbosity for syscall tracing.
+  - Supports custom verbosity and `bpf` scripts for syscall and kernal tracing.
+  - Generative AI based overview powered by g4f.

 - **Decompilation**:
-  - Decompiles binary to Assembly and C like pseudocode using `capstone` and `angr`.
+  - Decompiles binary to Assembly and C like pseudocode using `capstone`, `r2pipe` and `angr`.
   - Tries to retrive variable data from `.rodata` and `.data` sections.
-  - Uses `highlightjs`  CDNs for syntax highlighting.

 - **Other Features**:
   -  Optional automatic UPX unpacking.
-  - JSON output for automated workflows.
+  - Cooler Contrastive theme based around One-Dark and Binary Ninja.
   - Adjustable syscall trace verbosity and string length filtering.
+  - Option to either log to file or print to stdout.
+  - Uses `highlightjs`  CDNs for syntax highlighting.

 > [!NOTE]
-> JSON files and other logs are saved to `/data`, while the file-system and kernel image is saved to `/sandbox`.
+> `pcap` files and other qemu logs are saved to `/data`, while the file-system and kernel and compressed filesystem image is saved to `/sandbox`.

 ## System Dependencies: